Jump to a section:

 - Query Monitor plugin »

-Check if production mode is enabled
+Check if the CDN is enabled

-Update your website theme and plugins
+Update your theme and plugins

 A slow response time can also be due to outdated plugins and theme files.
 Not only that, outdated plugins can also be a source for malware to infect your website – another great reason to stay on top of updates.
 Make sure that everything is running on the latest and greatest versions.